Wind-driven chop building over the ocean during a Miami, FL fishing trip - Nomad Fishing Charters

 • Moderate wind.
 Kite fishing for sailfish and mahi comes alive

 Every Miami angler knows these patterns.
-The best days aren’t always the calmest.
+The best days are not always the calmest.
 Sometimes, a little wind is the difference between a slow pick and a full cooler.
 When guests join us on the water, we use these wind cues to put them on the bite and maximize every trip.

 When Weather Turns Rough